Is the Death Doula Path Right for You? Take the Free Quiz →

 Student-Informed Growth

-Student and graduate feedback helps shape how our programs are reviewed, strengthened, and supported over time.
+Student and graduate feedback helps shape how our programs are reviewed, strengthened, and supported.
+Recent feedback consistently highlights reflective depth, practical tools, self-paced learning, and growing confidence.

 🏅

-Our certification process is supported by a strong foundation in curriculum development, assessment, and credentialing practice.
+Our certification process is supported by experience in structured education, learner assessment, documentation, accreditation support, and standards-based program operations.

 Our Reach